-I resurrected experimenting with white balance cards, ExpoDiscs, and BaLens lens caps (which will get their own post soon).
+I resurrected experimenting with white balance cards, ExpoDiscs, and BaLens lens caps (which have their own post here).
 Then I came to the conclusion that the easiest way to get correct white balance in-camera is by setting Kelvin temperatures manually.

 I’ve started thinking in analog again and it’s made a huge difference…

 Decades ago I’d purchase daylight-balanced film designed for color temperatures of around 5500 Kelvin.
 Outdoor photos shot underneath sunlight looked fine.
 They were consistent.
 If I were shooting under thick clouds or in the shade, I’d add a warming filter to compensate.

 Simple steps.
 Consistency every time.
 It wasn’t rocket science, and it shouldn’t be now.

 There are a million pages on the Internet dedicated to defining white balance and Kelvin temperatures.
 So I’ll paraphrase.

 Just think of fire as your light source.
 Hot fire emits blue light and cool fire emits amber light, right?